tesselo/pixels/docs/generator.md

 `jumping_ratio`: The ratio in which every step is given.
 For instance, with a value of 1 no two images will overlap, since the step will be the size of the window.
 With a value of 0.5 every half of window will overlap with the next, step being window size x 0.5.

-### Output formats
+### Output scaling
+`extract_probabilities`:

-`extract_probabilities`: will extract the probability of each class in bands instead of having a single band with the class DN.
+Determine if the probability of each class will be storedin bands instead of having a single band with the class DN.

+Default: False

+`rescale_probabilities`:

-`rescale_probabilities`: will rescale the probabilities to 0 to 255 (0.3% increments).
+Determine if the probabilities will be rescaled to UInt8 integers from 0 to 255 (0.3% increments).
 This will save space and make things faster.
 It also applies to single class predictions.

-## Biggest concerns

-The generator must be informed of the size of the images it is going to read as the X. For instance if squares of 10x10 pixels:

-- height = 10
-- width = 10

-If the goal image is on a higher resolution, Y images being 100x100 pixels:

-- upsampling = 10

-Values with input needed:

-- num_bands = 10 ( Sentinel2)
-- timesteps = 12
-- y_nan_value = -9999 (if custom loss function)
+Default: False